ALP Dark Matter Mini-Clusters from Kinetic Fragmentation: Gravitational collapse of fluctuations and the halo spectrum

 We end this section with a short discussion of the low-mass behavior of the halo mass function.
 As we can see from the right plot of Figure \ref{fig:halo-mass-function-m15}, even though the halo mass function for ALP is suppressed compared to CDM it still continues to grow with decreasing mass.
 However, this is not physical since the existence of the Jeans scale should heavily suppress the structure formation below a certain mass.
 This is a well-known problem of the Press-Schechter formalism applied to ALP dark matter.
 In \cite{Arvanitaki:2019rax} and \cite{Kulkarni:2020pnb}, it has been argued that this isssue stems from the fact that even for a small comoving radius $R$, the spherical top-hat window function still collects contributions from larger scales, i.e. small $k$-modes.
 Other works claim that the issue is not the spherical top-hat window function, but the critical density for collapse that we have computed in Section \ref{sec:crit-dens-coll} should be modified to account for the Jeans scale \cite{Marsh:2013ywa,Bozek:2014uqa,Du:2016zcv}.
+The precise calculation of the halo mass function for ALP dark matter using the N-body simulations has become possible only recently \cite{May:2021wwp,May:2022gus}, and more work is needed to correctly modify the Press-Schechter formalism such that it can also be applied to ALP dark matter.
 We will not investigate this issue further in this work, and continue our calculations by using the spherical top-hat window function, and scale-independent critical density.